maxramqvist/cosmic-ext-applet-emoji-selector/README.md

 In addition, the default schema can be installed with `just install-schema`.
 More documentation is provided [here](CONFIG.md).

+# Usage
+After installation a smiling emoji icon will appear in the applet tray.
+Click it, select an emoji.
+The emoji is now in the clipboard so you can paste it into wherever you want.

 # Emoji font
 `Noto Color Emoji` is the default emoji font and is required by default.
 The default can be changed in `~/.config/cosmic/dev.dominiccgeh.CosmicAppletEmojiSelector/v1/font_family`.